 Regulations by FASB – FASB regularly updates and issues a set of principles known as FASB Accounting Standards Codification.
 These updates ensure that GAAP remains relevant with changing times.

 Basic Accounting principles and guidelines – this rule covers the above ten concepts.
-These guidelines are the key to separate the organization’s transactions from the personal transactions, standardize currency units, disclose time periods and more.
+These guidelines are the key to separating the organization’s transactions from personal transactions, standardizing currency units, disclosing time periods, etc.

 Alternatives to GAAP